- 2 likes

 Nick and Nima share the chef’s hat.
 On the menu, the Italian classics are well represented, as Vianney explains: “We make fresh pasta, short, long, stuffed … We have a foccacia factory, we have all the sauces, jardinera, bomba, etc. Also, we make homemade arancini, sausages, polpettes, soups, and soon sandwiches.
 We go back to the roots to offer happiness”.
 The restaurant also offers good Italian coffees thanks to its partnership with Fantini.
 Fresh bomboloni is also available every morning.

 Vianney is putting together a wine list that will put Italian products in the spotlight.
 “It will be 100% private importation, with 90% Italian wines.
 I’m looking for a nice balance between classic products and natural wines.
 This is my small project, I’m going to try to make it funky!”.
 The house will also offer cocktails on site when dining rooms re-open.

-Succeda is an address where conviviality is expressed through a precise cuisine, accessible to all and that warms the heart.
+Succeda is an address where lively hospitality is expressed through precise and heartwarming cuisine.
 This is very good news for the people of the North Shore, but also for the people of Laval, who are only a few minutes away by car from this new gourmet address.
 We can’t wait to go for the full experience!